 13. Use Digestive Support & Probiotics If Necessary

 As mentioned earlier, some practitioners believe colic is related to baby’s immature digestion.
 The trapped gas, sluggish digestive tract and acid reflux (all babies have some form) can lead to the colic symptoms.
-Some moms find that gripe water works great.
+Some moms find that drops like Dr. Christopher’s Kid-e-Col and gripe water work great.
 Others like using formulations with activated charcoal, which can absorb excess gas.Some breastfeeding moms will drink fennel tea and this will calm baby’s digestive system.
 Others swear by baby probiotics.
 Babies need bifida bacteria for their developing digestive systems.
 The purest infant probiotic on the market, with no added fillers, is available here.
 (It is very pricey but a little goes a long way and this bottle will probably last your baby’s first year of life!)

 In studies, this probiotic strain showed promise for reducing colic symptoms.
 As I mentioned earlier, of all the products out there, I like the homeopathic remedy Nat Phos 6X.
 It’s a natural cell salt, something our body already produces, but it can be underproduced in newborns.
 I like that it only uses lactose as an added ingredient, something that baby already consumes abundantly with breastmilk or formula.
 I also found it extremely effective!
 I administered 1/2 tablet (dissolved in a little breast milk) after every feeding and Paloma went from a fussy, unhappy baby to a calm and peaceful one.
 The key is to work with your healthcare provider to find the right digestive aid for your baby if appropriate.